 3. Atzmai – Self-Employed

 An Atzmai has the ability to open up a Keren Hishtalmut based on 7% of their income.
 The tax year in Israel runs from 1st January to 31st December.
-The upper annual limit for total contributions into the Keren Hishtalmut for 2017 is 18,240 NIS.
-As of 2017, the first 4.5% of one’s annual income up to 261,000 NIS is considered a tax deductible expense.
+The upper annual limit for total contributions into the Keren Hishtalmut for 2018 is 18,240 NIS.
+As of 2017, contributions equating to the first 4.5% of one’s annual income up to 261,000 NIS is considered a tax deductible expense.